intershop/intershop-pwa/README.md

 Run `ng serve` or `ng s` for a dev server that is configured via `environment.ts` to use mocked responses instead of actual REST calls.

-Running `ng serve --environment prod` or `ng s -e prod` will start a server that will comunicate via REST API with the Intershop Commerce Management.
-The used `environment.prod.ts` is configured to be used with the [`intershop7-devenv`](https://gitlab.intershop.de/rest-based-storefront/intershop7-devenv) in a docker toolbox with IP `192.168.99.100`.
+Running `ng serve --configuration production` or `ng s -c production` will start a server that will comunicate via REST API with the Intershop Commerce Management.
+The used `environment.prod.ts` is configured to be used with the [`intershop7-devenv`](https://gitlab.intershop.de/ISPWA/intershop7-devenv) in a docker toolbox with IP `192.168.99.100`.

 > If a different setup is used the IP address and port can be changed in the `environment.prod.ts` or the IP address could be mapped.
 For running the docker container native on Linux, one could do `sudo iptables -t nat -A OUTPUT -d 192.168.99.100 -j DNAT --to-destination 127.0.0.1` to enable this mapping.

+The project is also configured to support the usage of an own local environment file `environment.local.ts` that can be configured according to the development environment, e.g. with a different icmBaseURL or `production: false` for better debugging support while using a real server API.
+This file will be ignored by Git so the developer specific setting will not be commited.
+To use this local environment configuration the server should be started with `ng s -c local`.

 Once the server is running, navigate to `http://localhost:4200/` in your browser to see the application.
 The app will automatically reload if you change any of the source files.